rande/python-element/docs/plugins/action.rst

 Features
 --------

-This plugin provides a way to attach Flask actions from the datasource.
+This plugin provides a way to attach Tornado actions from the datasource.

 Configuration
 -------------